trevorcampbell/bayesian-coresets/README.md

+# Note: This repository will be updated shortly with code for https://arxiv.org/abs/1906.03329

 # Bayesian Coresets: Automated, Scalable Inference

 This repository provides a python package that can be used to construct [Bayesian coresets](http://arxiv.org/abs/1710.05053).
 It also contains all the code used to run the experiments in [Bayesian Coreset Construction via Greedy Iterative Geodesic Ascent](https://arxiv.org/abs/1802.01737) in the `bayesian-coresets/examples/` folder.